iSPIRT/ppl/badal/zkp/README.md

 ## Building Blocks

+For the ZKP system in Badal, we need to decide on the following key building blocks:

+- One hash function: to hash states
+- Three digital signature systems: one for notary to sign transactions being put on the ledger, another for a transaction creator to sign the transaction, and the third for the other owners in a transaction to sign the transaction.
+(The list second and third could be combined)
+- Ability to create ZKP programs and proofs: this requires deciding the ZKP protocol, the high-level ZKP language/library, the ZKP system to be used, and other ZKP parameters

+These are described in detail in the following sections.

 ### Hash Function

 Badal requires the use of a hash function which is collision resistant, preimage resistant, and second preimage resistant.
 This is used in hashing `State`s to get `StateHash`es.
 The `State` data is private data which is only saved by the wallet providers or end-users while the `StateHash` is publicly stored on the ledger.